itu-tid/lecture-notes/Lectures/10-3rdParty-Libraries-and-Routing.md

 - Where and how is routing done in Single Page Applications?
 	- On the client side (i.e. browser)
 	- How?
 		- Every URL request is intercepted by the routing library

+- Is Routing the responsibility of React?
+	- nope.
+React is responsible with the rendering of components
+	- Routing has to be implemented by a 3rd party library